 My long standing meditation practice and personal enquiry created a foundation for my work as a therapist.

-I am a senior student of Core Process Psychotherapy at the Karuna Institute; a trainee member of the UK Council for Psychotherapy (UKCP) and also a member of The Association of Core Process Psychotherapists (ACPP)
+I am working towards accreditation with UKCP as a Core Process Psychotherapy at the Karuna Institute; a member of the UK Council for Psychotherapy (UKCP) and also a member of The Association of Core Process Psychotherapists (ACPP)

 If you would like to see if I am the right therapist for you, please contact me for more information and a free initial session.